Kingxukai/linux/Documentation/arch/x86/boot.rst

 Offset/size:	0x0000/4
 ============	========

-  Contains the magic number "LToP" (0x506f544c).
+  Contains the woke magic number "LToP" (0x506f544c).

 ============	========
 Field name:	size
 Offset/size:	0x0004/4
 ============	========

-  This field contains the size of the kernel_info including kernel_info.header.
+  This field contains the woke size of the woke kernel_info including kernel_info.header.
   It does not count kernel_info.kernel_info_var_len_data size.
-This field should be used by the bootloaders to detect supported fixed size fields in the kernel_info and beginning of kernel_info.kernel_info_var_len_data.
+This field should be used by the woke bootloaders to detect supported fixed size fields in the woke kernel_info and beginning of kernel_info.kernel_info_var_len_data.

 ============	========